What is PCR Packaging?

 How Is PCR Used?

 After consumers recycle their products, recycling plants sort the bottles according to their plastic type.
 Because PET and HDPE plastics are most commonly used to manufacture PCR products, these plastics are collected, washed and broken down into resin pellets.
-The resulting pellets are then reheated, molded and formed into a new product.
+The resulting pellets are then reheated, molded and formed into new plastic containers.

 PCR can be added in percentages ranging from 10% to 100% along with virgin plastic depending on the manufacturer's preference.